Rafiuddin Ahmed (dentist)

-Dr. Rafiuddin Ahmed (24 December 1890 – 9 February 1965) was an Indian dentist, educator and later minister in the West Bengal cabinet, who founded the first dental college of India, Dr. R. Ahmed Dental College and Hospital, later named 'The Calcutta Dental College', where he remained its principal until 1950.
+Rafiuddin Ahmed (24 December 1890 – 9 February 1965) was an Indian dentist, educator and later minister in the West Bengal cabinet, who founded the first dental college of India,'The Calcutta Dental College', later named Dr. R. Ahmed Dental College and Hospital, where he remained its principal until 1950.
 He established the Indian Dental Journal in 1925, and played a key role in founding the Bengal Dentist Act in 1939.
 In 1946, he established The Bengal Dental Association which was then renamed as the Indian Dental Association.
-The Government of India awarded him the Padma Bhushan in 1964.Remembered as the father of modern dentistry in India, in 2016, the Indian Dental Association declared 24 December as National Dentist Day in his honour.
+The Government of India awarded him the Padma Bhushan in 1964.
+Remembered as the father of modern dentistry in India, in 2016, the Indian Dental Association declared 24 December as National Dentist's Day in his honour.

 Early life

-Dr.Rafiuddin Ahmed was born on 24 December 1890, in Bardhanpara, East Bengal, British India; the second child of Maulvi Safiuddin Ahmed and Faizunnesha.
+Rafiuddin Ahmed was born on 24 December 1890, in Bardhanpara, East Bengal, British India; the second child of the deputy collector Maulvi Safiuddin Ahmed and his wife Faizunnesha.
 He had four brothers and one sister, and completed his early education at the Dhaka Madrasa, later Collegiate School.
 In 1908, he graduated from Aligarh Muslim University.

-In 1909, after his father's death, Ahmed travelled at first to Bombay (now Mumbai), then the UK and subsequently the United States, where he gained admission to the University of Iowa College of Dentistry.
+In 1909, after his father's death, Ahmed travelled at first to Bombay (now Mumbai), then the UK, and subsequently the United States, where he gained admission to the University of Iowa College of Dentistry.
 In 1915, he received his dental (D.D.S) degree.
 Until 1918, during the First World War, he practised at the Forsyth Dental Infirmary for Children in Boston, Massachusetts.

 Career

-In 1919, at the end of the First World War, he returned to India.
+In 1919, at the end of the First World War, Ahmed returned to India.

 Dentistry

-The following year, with funding from the New York Soda Fountain, he founded the first dental college of India, Dr. R. Ahmed Dental College and Hospital, where he remained its principal until 1950.
+In 1920, with funding from the New York Soda Fountain, he founded and served as the first principal the first dental college of India, Dr. R. Ahmed Dental College and Hospital, a European-style establishment where he remained its principal until 1950.
 For the first three years, it had 11 students, one of whom was Fatima Jinnah, a future founder of Pakistan.

 In 1925, he established the Indian Dental Journal and served as its editor until 1946.
 By 1928, the college was established as an organised institution for the education of dental studies.
 In that year, he published the first student's handbook on Operative Dentistry.

 In 1946, he established The Bengal Dental Association which was then renamed as the Indian Dental Association.
 He served three terms as the President of the Indian Dental Association.
 In 1949, the College joined the University of Calcutta.
 That same year, he bestowed his College to the West Bengal government and named it Calcutta Dental College.